informalsystems/ibc-starknet/README.md

 ...
 ```

-One can use `starkli` to generate the keystores of the initialized wallets:
+You can use `starkli` to generate the keystores of the initialized wallets:

 ```bash
 mkdir -p deployer